DHTMLX/gantt-docs/data/api/gantt_timeline_cell_class_template.md

 - date		Date		the date of a cell

 @returns:
-- text		string		css class for item in question
+- text		string | void		css class for item in question

 @example:
 <style>